Product was successfully added to your shopping cart.

 Natural Simple Cold Process Soap

 If you've never made natural cold process soaps at home before, you'll need to make sure you have the equipment and utensils before you start.
 This recipe makes a simple cold process soap which you can then adapt to be more creative as you gain confidence.
-Why not view our simple tutorial on You Tube
+If you want to learn how to make organic soap, you can use organic versions of the ingredients found in this recipe.
+Why not view our simple tutorial to make handmade soap on You Tube

 1) Two good sized stainless steel or enamelled saucepans.
 2) One heat-proof glass measuring jug or plastic jug able to withstand boiling water.
 3) Accurate kitchen scales.
 4) Utensils for stirring etc. i.e. Wooden or stainless steel spoons, a balloon whisk or rubber/wooden spatular, or similar.
 5) Two (preferably) cooking/brewing thermometers (although 1 can be used fairly successfully) 6) A mould to pour the liquid soap into whilst it sets.
 A wooden or cardboard tray or box lined with grease-proof paper or siliconised baking sheet is great.
 Silicone cake-baking moulds are also suitable, as are some other forms of plastic moulds such as 'tupperware' containers.
 7) Eye and hand protection (safety glasses and rubber gloves).
 8) A blanket or large towel.